 A lever has a rigid bar and an axis that the lever moves around.

 Levers rotate around their axis as a result of force applied to move weight or applied against a resistance.

 The fulcrum is the point where a lever rest or is supported on which it pivots.

-A good example of this lever would be with flexion and extension of the neck, the fulcrum is the base of the skull.
+A good example of this lever would be with flexion and extension of the neck; the fulcrum is the base of the skull.

-For this lever, the load is located between the fulcrum and the effort.
+This lever’s load is located between the fulcrum and the effort.

 Force movements require very little effort to move the resistance.

 The ankle and plantar flexion is the best example of this in the human body.
 Large forces can be moved with little effort.

 For this lever, the effort is between the fulcrum and the load.
 Speed and range of motion are used well in these levers, and it is the most common lever in the body.